wetransform/inspire-extensions/patterns/_posts/2016-06-03-inheritance.markdown

 Inheritance is a mechanism for reuse of software components, be it structure or behaviour.
 In object-oriented designs such as INSPIRE, inheritance is when a child class is based on a parent class.
 The child class inherits all the properties and methods from the parent class, which makes the child class usually interoperable to the target class.
 A child class can also override behaviour and in some cases structure of the parent class, making it at least partially incompatible to the parent class.

 Inheritance establishes a clear hierarchy, which can be many levels deep.
 The parent class can have a grand-parent class, which can have a great-grand-parent class.
 All parents and further ancestors together are called *superclasses* of a class, while all children and grandchildren and further descendants are called *subclasses*.
 In INSPIRE GML, we have inheritance hierarchies up to eight levels deep.
 As a consequence, when we create a new class that inherits from an INSPIRE class, it will inherit every property defined on one of those superclasses.

-TODO If you want to create an association from an existing INSPIRE class -> need to create a subtype instead TODO.

 ## Structure